My good friend Paul R. Hoffer, a regular on my sites (and lifelong Catholic), asked an excellent question:

 10) Being more traditionally-minded in a Protestant sense, doctrinally and morally, so that “evangelicals” can be found in most denominations, as the more “orthodox” wing.

 11) Evangelicalism transcends denominations (which is why it often thrives in “para-church” organizations like Inter-Varsity or Focus on the Family).
 It is more like a movement, like its half-sister, the charismatic movement.
-Often, if not usually, the movement of “evangelicalism” is regarded as far more important and self-defining than the denomination one happens to be in.
+Often, if not usually, the movement of “evangelicalism” is regarded as far more important and self-defining than the denomination one happens to be in.12) It is a wider category than Reformed vs. Arminian or Baptist vs. Presbyterian.
+It also incorporates different views of the sacraments and (somewhat) of the relative importance or authority of Church history.
+The agreement is on the “big tent” elements above, while there are differences in many other areas.

 This much is fairly clear; however, many today use this label because it has a certain pride to it, without believing one or more of the requirements as understood in the post-World War II period, and theological ignorance is becoming more and more widespread, as I have often noted.